Scenes

 For usage example, check out the Load Unload demo (source files available in the Asset Store).

-After loading is finished, the puzzles in the "when loaded do" slot are triggered.
-Also there can be enabled the "on progress do" slot.
-Puzzles placed in this slot are continuously triggered during the loading and can utilize the "percentage" puzzle.
+After loading is finished, the puzzles in the when loaded do slot are triggered.
+Also there can be enabled the on progress do slot.
+Puzzles placed in this slot are continuously triggered during the loading and can utilize the percentage puzzle.
 The "append scene" puzzle doesn't load cameras and lights from a new scene by default.
 This behavior can be changed in the puzzle's options.

 Once the scene is appended it's assigned a name which can be used to access and manipulate the scene via various object-related puzzles.
-By default the assigned name equals to the specified scene URL (e.g. 'path/to/scene.gltf').
-The "alias" option, if enabled, allows to set the name manually.
+By default the assigned name equals to the specified scene URL (e.g. "path/to/scene.gltf"

-Another optional "on error do" slot triggers in case of load errors (such as missing glTF file).
+Another optional on error do slot triggers in case of load errors (such as missing .gltf file).

 unload scene